tjcsl/cslbot/README.md

 -----
 *PLEASE NOTE!*
 The !steam command will not work without a valid Steam API key
-and a file steamids.py which contains a dictionary mapping username
+and a file steamids.pickle which contains a dictionary mapping username
 to STEAMID64.
+An example steamid mapping file is provided in the static folder.
 For this reason the !steam command is disabled by default;
-to re-enable it change STEAMENABLE to True in config.py and add your
-Steam API key as STEAMAPIKEY in config.py.
+to re-enable it add your Steam API key as STEAMAPIKEY in config.py.

 Credits
 -------